AI-Making-Movies/.github/README.md

 ---

 This organisation is intentionally small, slow, and incomplete.
 That is part of the work.

-- Mark DK Berry